Stuart-Mouse/jai-gon/notes.md

 are we really sure that value refs are properly evaluated in an order-independent manner?
     this is really pretty important, since it would be nonsensical to have the meaning of gon change based on the order of objects
+    I think that this is the case, because we dont' allow a value ref to a value ref to be resolved

+what happens if we have a value ref to a code node? we can't evaluate that data binding until after the code for that node is evaluated... this is really not nice because this means we can just cleanly eval the normal data bindings and then run the script after the fact. and we also can't run the script before we do the data bindings because the normal nodes won't have had their values assigned to the data bindings yet...

+maybe we could run the script first, but then early evaluate any bindings that are referenced in code so these nodes would need to be flagged as having already had their data bindings evaluated, so that we don't repeat that when we walk the tree

+OR maybe we really just don't want to even walk the tree to eval bindings maybe we should just create a linear array of dom nodes to evaluate and reorder those based on dependencies

+get all statically known nodes out of the way

+then we only have to worry about ordering value refs and code nodes

+still do iterative thing for solving refs, since these can modify dom

+then we can worry about finding dependency chain for each of value refs and code nodes no dep chain means front of the line
+    make problem smaller this way

+then finally, order last nodes, some sort of simple bubble sort deal

+value refs on their own dont have an evaluation order problem, only value refs ot code nodes and this is really because of the code nodes, not the value refs but in any case we cannot eval the refs' data bindings until after the ref'd code evaluates

+then there's the identifier issue so I think what we want to do here, even though its slightly a hack, is to just substitute the identifier node for an ANY literal.
+The Any literal is already a bit of a hack, but it is super useful for this kind of manual node insertion stuff and it makes the possibility of doing more of an eval rather than exec thing more plausible
+    which may be desirable for the gon use case, since we just exec each statement once